City files lawsuit to take control of Fairfield business, site of recent double homicide

 Huntington police had conducted a drug investigation at the location under a different business name earlier this year after making several drug transactions with a man outside the establishment.
 Federal court documents showed Huntington detectives seized from the location at least one firearm, scales, baggies and a brown powder during the search.

-After that investigation, Huntington police issues a nuisance property notification to Stanley about numerous complaints regarding criminal action asking him to remedy the issue, which was not followed, the lawsuit said.
+After that investigation, Huntington police issued a nuisance property notification to Stanley about numerous complaints regarding criminal action, asking him to remedy the issue, which was not followed, the lawsuit said.

-Owner Gary Stanley has defended the bar in 2016, stating the majority of the reports happened when the bar was closed and should not be associated with it.
+Stanley defended the bar in 2016, stating the majority of the reports happened when the bar was closed and should not be associated with it.
 He said he had attempted to control the issues by installing a fence and night-vision security cameras and having security at the door.

-Damon said the city is taking the position that it’s not just the owner who is the issue, it’s the building itself.
+Damron said the city is taking the position that it’s not just the owner who is the issue; it’s the building itself.
 To make sure the buck doesn’t get passed again, the city is seeking a permanent resolution this time.

-While the building was empty until the agreement expired, Damron said there’s still no other building in Huntington that has been called as many times for shots fired calls.
+While the building was empty until the agreement expired, Damron said there’s no other building in Huntington that has been called as many times for reports of shots fired.

 “We are not looking to reach any type of agreement this time,” he said.
 “Clearly this owner has no concern for how this property is used.”